-- 1. The student is called to explain his/her actions. - 2.
+- 1. The student is called by the teacher to explain his/her actions. - 2.
 Teacher determines if discussion is sufficient to correct the matter.

-- 3. The teacher may assign an approved consequence, 10 minutes, Thursday Detention, Saturday Detention, dependent upon the offense.
-Notification should be sent via Jupiter for a 10 minute detention or Thursday detention.
+Teacher will log discipline matters in the SIS system. - 3.
+The teacher may assign an approved consequence, 10 minutes, Thursday Detention, Saturday Detention, dependent upon the offense.
+Notification should be sent via SIS system for a 10 minute detention or Thursday detention.
 A call will be made to parents for a Saturday Detention. - 4.
 If behaviors do not improve the Principal intervenes, parents are notified, and additional consequences are determined: Saturday Detention, IN-School Suspension, or Expulsion.
 In discipline cases that the Principal handles, s/he has the right to determine a consequence (or by- pass standard processes) if the circumstances warrant.

-For students whose behaviors require "10 minutes", or a Thursday or Saturday detention, notification will be sent to parents via Jupiter.
+For students whose behaviors require "10 minutes", or a Thursday or Saturday detention, notification will be sent to parents via the SIS system.
 Students are given a reminder notice regarding the date and time of the Thursday detention.
 For suspensions", the Parent will be contacted via phone and offered a meeting to discuss the issue prior to the student serving the suspension.
 After a student receives three (3) Thursday Detentions for "behavioral issues" in one year, the next offense will warrant a Saturday Detention.
 Students with three Saturday Detentions OR students with more than one in-school suspension in a year will be required to meet with the principal and their parents to determine if SV is the best setting for the student.